jomjol/AI-on-the-edge-device-docs/docs/ROI-Configuration.md

 2. Using a well trained Model.

-    Have a look on the [Digital Counters](https://jomjol.github.io/neural-network-digital-counter-readout/) resp.
+    Have a look on the [Digit Counters](https://jomjol.github.io/neural-network-digital-counter-readout/) resp.
 [Analog Needles](https://jomjol.github.io/neural-network-analog-needle-readout) to check if your types are contained.
 If your number types are **not** contained, you should take the effort to record them so we can add them to the training data.
 See [Collect images to improve the models](Learn-models-with-your-own-images.md) on how to collect new training data.

 ## Precondition